AbdullahDaGoat/SwitchBackToReddit/Readme.md

 4. Customize Extension Settings (Optional)
    - Once the extension is loaded, you can access it by clicking the extension itself
    - Adjust the settings as desired in the `chrome://extensions` area, such as allowing in incognito mode or accessing search page results (which we highly recomend for optimal performance).
+6. Make sure to pin the Extension :)
 5. Start Exploring!
    - Click on the extension icon in the toolbar to switch between old and new Reddit versions.
 New Reddit will load on the `sh.reddit.com` subdomain.